julianidiart/notes/articles/the-twelve-factor-app.md

     - Depend on external containers like Apache or Tomcat
     - Assume a pre-configured runtime web server
     - Hardcode environment-specific port logic

+## VIII.
+Concurrency

+> "Scale out via the process model"

+- A twelve-factor app _scales horizontally_ by running _multiple stateless processes_.
+Each process handles a specific type of workload, forming the app’s process formation.

+- **Key Concepts**

+  - Processes = First-class citizens
+  - Workload types = Process types
+  - Concurrency = Multiple processes of each type

+- **The Unix Process Model**

+- Inspired by _Unix service daemons_.
+- Encourages clear process responsibility and OS-level management.
+- _No daemonizing_ or PID file writing inside app code.

+  - Let tools like systemd, Heroku dynos, or Foreman manage that.

+- **Best Practices**

+  - Do
+    - Scale via multiple processes
+    - Use OS/cloud tools for process management
+    - Define and manage process types clearly
+  - Don’t
+    - Rely only on threads or internal async
+    - Daemonize inside app code
+    - Hard-code process behaviors into a single monolith